aurora-is-near/doc.aurora.dev/docs/bridge/to-ethereum.md

 ---
-title: Transfers to Ethereum
+sidebar_label: 	To Ethereum
-sidebar_position: 5
+title: Bridge to Ethereum
 ---

 Transfers to Ethereum are probably the most confusing for our users so far.